dwaite498/bedfordmuseum/README.md

 1. Install docker, docker-compose, and ansible
 1. Add required files that are ignored by git:

-    /rails/config/secrets.yml
     /ansible/.vault_pass

 ## Development

 The development workflow is coordinated by a Makefile that provides high-level commands.
 Under the hood, it's implemented with a combination of docker-compose and ansible.
-It's been tested on macOS and in an AWS C9/EC2 environment.
+It's been tested on macOS, Ubuntu, and AWS C9/EC2.

 ### Workflow